oneloveipfs/ipfsVideoUploader/docs/Usernames.md

 ## Shawp refill memos

-For technical reasons, the username formatting for Shawp refill memos on Avalon, Hive and Steem networks will differ slightly.
+For technical reasons, the username formatting for Shawp refill memos on Avalon and Hive networks will differ slightly.
 A complete memo for Shawp refills looks something like this:
 ```
 to: network@username
 ```